If you have been granted equal status according to Danish rules, you cannot receive SU for a study programme abroad.

 This is what we do

 We use the documentation you send to us in assessing whether you can be granted equal status with Danish citizens because you belong to the Danish minority in Southern Slesvig.
-You must enclose the documentation when you send us the information form for foreign citizens.
-You can for example document that you belong to the Danish minority in Southern Slesvig by sending us a copy of your diploma from Duborg-Skolen in Flensborg, A.P.
+You must attach the documentation together with the application for equal status for foreign citizens.
+You can for example document that you belong to the Danish minority in Southern Slesvig by attaching a copy of your diploma from Duborg-Skolen in Flensborg, A.P.
 Møller Skolen in Slesvig or one of the other schools under the Dansk Skoleforening.

 In addition, previously we have granted equal status to applicants who have sent us documentation of membership of Sydslesvigsk Forening for five or more years.